coderefinery/train-the-trainer/_episodes/01-intro.md

 CodeRefinery is a [Nordic e-Infrastructure Collaboration (NeIC)](https://neic.no/) project that has started in October 2016 and is funded until October 2021.

-The project has four main goals:
+---

+## Main goals

 - Develop and maintain training material on software best practices for researchers that already write code.
 Our material addresses all academic disciplines and tries to be as programming language-independent as possible.
-- Provide a [code repository hosting service](https://coderefinery.org/repository/) that is open and free for all researchers based in universities and research institutes from Nordic countries
+- Provide a [code repository hosting service](https://coderefinery.org/repository/) that is open and free for all researchers based in universities and research institutes from Nordic countries.
-- Provide training opportunities in the Nordics using Carpentries and CodeRefinery training materials
+- Provide training opportunities in the Nordics using Carpentries and CodeRefinery training materials.
-- Articulate and implement the CodeRefinery sustainability plan
+- Articulate and implement the CodeRefinery sustainability plan.

 ---